-I’ve been listening to Revive Our Hearts this week and Nancy Wolgemuth is going through Titus 2:1-5.
+I've been listening to Revive Our Hearts this week, and Nancy Wolgemuth is going through Titus 2:1-5.
 It has been a great series to listen to while reading along in, Adorned: Living Out the Beauty of the Gospel Together.
-Every program in the series will be worth your time to listen to but the ones pertaining to the use of our tongues I highly recommend.
+Every program in the series will be worth your time to listen to but the ones about the use of our tongues I highly recommend.
 It is an area as women can get into so much trouble.
 We tend to have many words.
 Many times we are not careful with our words and say things that are slanderous, or gossip or malicious.
 This should not be for women who love the Lord and are loved and known by Him.

-Take a read below and I pray it will be an encouragement to you today to ask the Lord to use your tongue to bring glory and honor to Him.
+Take a read below, and I pray it will be an encouragement to you today to ask the Lord to use your tongue to bring glory and honor to Him.

 “Many of you are familiar with the name Jonathan Edwards.
 You know that he was one of the men God used in a significant way in the First Great Awakening in the 1700s.
 He was a pastor and an author and a great thinker and revivalist.

 His wife was Sarah Edwards, and you may have read or heard something about Sarah.
 She was the mother of their eleven children.
 In the introduction to the Works of Jonathan Edwards, which is a wonderful, huge, two-volume set, there’s a bio-sketch of Jonathan Edwards where it talks quite a bit about Sarah Edwards and her marriage to Jonathan.

 One of the things that it says about Sarah struck me as I think about this whole issue of how we use our tongues.
 It said,

 Sarah made it her rule to speak well of all so far as she could, with truth and justice to herself and others.
 She was not prone to dwell with delight on the imperfections and failings of any, and when she heard other people speaking ill of others, she would say what she thought she could with truth and justice in their excuse or divert the slander by mentioning those things that were commendable in them.